nikitavoloboev/data/docs/sharing/my-articles.md

 I stopped writing articles in 2018 as I focused heavily on [updating this wiki](../other/wiki-workflow.md) instead.
 It's hard to make a compelling argument to write an article over an entry in a wiki as wiki is a constantly evolving corpus of knowledge but article often quickly becomes outdated as you learn new things and change your approach.

-Articles are wrote are listed below, I may move them from Medium at some point as it's hard to check for dead links, make changes to them now.
+Articles I wrote are listed below, I may move them from Medium at some point as it's hard to check for dead links, make changes to them now.

 ## Tools